 Installation Comments: Based on 300/LX model with push-on “Quick Connectors” I’m happy to report that installation with either lower LATCH anchors or seatbelt was easy and straight forward in the several vehicles that I tried.
 All of the vehicles I installed in (including the vehicle demo seat) had head restraints that were adjustable and/or removable so I was able to install the Secure Kid flush against the vehicle seat in each case.
 Evenflo recommends adjusting or removing the vehicle’s head restraint if it interferes with the carseat’s ability to rest against the vehicle seat back.
 I’m not sure what they would recommend in cases where the vehicle’s head restraint was fixed and angled but this is a problem we’re running into more and more often with newer vehicles.
 If you have a newer vehicle with head restraints that tilt forward and are not adjustable or removable then the best advice would be to “try before you buy”.
 For the record, Evenflo allows installation of the Secure Kid in the center seating position with LATCH if the lower anchors bars are spaced 11 inches or wider AND if vehicle manufacturer permits.

-Attaching the top tether strap on the carseat to the tether anchor in your vehicle is strongly recommended regardless of the child’s weight or installation method but Evenflo states to switch from using the lower LATCH anchors to a seatbelt installation (plus tether) once the child reaches 48 lbs (or less if your vehicle owner’s manual states a lower limit for the lower LATCH anchors).
+Attaching the top tether strap on the carseat to the tether anchor in your vehicle is strongly recommended regardless of the child’s weight or installation method but Evenflo states to switch from using the lower LATCH anchors to a seatbelt installation (plus tether) once the child reaches 50 lbs.
 Since this seat does not have a lock-off device for seatbelt installations, please read your vehicle owners manual for information on how to lock your seatbelt when installing a child restraint.
 The seatbelt MUST be locked to keep the carseat from wiggling loose after it’s installed.
 Not sure how to lock your seatbelt and missing your vehicle owners manual?
 Visit our forum at www.car-seat.org and we’ll help you figure it out!
 Or find and visit a certified Child Passenger Safety Technician in your area.
-Since my son is over the 48 lbs weight limit for the lower LATCH anchors in my vehicle – I installed the SK300 using the seatbelt and the top tether strap.
+Since my son is over the 50 lbs. weight limit for the lower LATCH anchors in my vehicle – I installed the SK300 using the seatbelt and the top tether strap.
 The lower LATCH connectors should be stored on the sides of the seat (as pictured) when not in use.

 - Generally easy to install properly with LATCH or seatbelt